lemlac/mulem/docs/reference.md

 #### `yield`

 Exits out of a function with an `iter` type.
 The return value of the function must be of type `infer T` where T is the yield type.
 The actual return value in the function body is discarded, and using `return _` in a `proc` with an `out iter T` is illegal.
-Use of `yield` will infer the return type as `iter T` automatically in lambda functions.
+Use of `yield` will infer the return type as `iter T`.

 ```mu
 count(n: int): iter int =